kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/machine_learning/deep_learning.md

 NVLink is a 1.8TB/s bidirectional, direct GPU-to-GPU interconnect that scales multi-GPU input and output (IO) within a server.
 The NVIDIA NVLink Switch chips connect multiple NVLinks to provide all-to-all GPU communication at full NVLink speed within a single rack and between racks.

+![NVLink](../../../images/ml/NVLink.png)

+NVLink switch is like a switch or router to connect NVLink components.

 To enable high-speed, collective operations, each NVLink Switch has engines for NVIDIA Scalable Hierarchical Aggregation and Reduction Protocol (SHARP)™ for in-network reductions and multicast acceleration.

-![NVLink](../../../images/ml/NVLink.png)

 ![NVLink Switch](../../../images/ml/NVLinkSwitch.png)

 * https://www.nvidia.com/en-us/data-center/technologies/blackwell-architecture/

-### Other GPUS
+**Other Nvidia GPUs**

 * https://www.nvidia.com/en-us/studio/compare-gpus/